 Hospital ward bedside chairs are easier to clean, and some like our High Backed Bedside chair have anti-microbial surfaces for infection control.

-Riser recliners have greater positioning options and the ability specialise more to different patient needs.
+Riser recliners have greater positioning options and the ability to specialise more to different patient needs.
 In terms of infection control requirements, there have been significant advancements, with the use of magnetic cushions and easily removeable parts for deep cleaning.

 For more information on different hospital ward bedside chairs and riser recliners, please contact our seating team.